Expertium/expertium.github.io/Benchmark.md

 ## Dataset

-The dataset used in the benchmark is [FSRS Anki 20k](https://huggingface.co/datasets/open-spaced-repetition/FSRS-Anki-20k), the largest in the world.
-It contains data about ~1.7 billion flashcard reviews from 20 thousand users, which is approximately 8 times more reviews than in the [Maimemo dataset](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/VAGUL0) and approximately 131 times more reviews than in [the Duolingo dataset](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/N8XJME).
+The dataset used in the benchmark is ~~FSRS Anki 20k~~[Anki revlogs 10k](https://huggingface.co/datasets/open-spaced-repetition/anki-revlogs-10k), the largest in the world.
+It contains data about ~727 million flashcard reviews from 10 thousand users, which is approximately 3 times more reviews than in the [Maimemo dataset](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/VAGUL0) and approximately 56 times more reviews than in [the Duolingo dataset](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/N8XJME).

 The data itself is also different.
 In Anki, each user makes their own flashcards, while Maimemo and Duolingo offer pre-made courses.
-Anki has data about certain users reviewing different material, while Maimemo and Duolingo have data about certain material being reviewed by different users.
+Simply put, Anki has "same learner - different material" kind of data, and Maimemo/Duolingo has "same material - different learner" kind of data.

-This benchmark is based on 19,990 collections and 702,721,850 reviews, excluding same-day reviews (which constitute approximately 24.6% of all reviews); only 1 review of a card per day is used by each algorithm other than FSRS-5 and GRU-P (short-term), which use same-day reviews for training but not for evaluation.
+This benchmark is based on 9,999 collections and 349,923,850 reviews.
+Same-day reviews are excluded except when optimizing FSRS-5 and algorithms that have "-short" at the end of their names, which use same-day reviews for training but not for evaluation.
 Additionally, some reviews are filtered out, such as when the user manually changed the due date (which would count as a review) or when the user used what's called a "filtered deck" if "Reschedule cards based on my answers in this deck" was disabled.
 Finally, an outlier filter is applied.
-Because of all of that, the real number of reviews used for evaluation is around 700 million, much smaller than the 1.7 billion figure mentioned above.
+Because of all of that, the real number of reviews used for evaluation is around 350 million, much smaller than the 727 billion figure mentioned above.

 ## Results